jsbonso/recipefinder/readme.md

 ==== Recipe Finder ====

+Given a list of items in the fridge (presented as a csv list), and a collection of recipes (a collection of JSON formatted recipes), produce a recommendation for what to cook tonight.

+Program should be written to take two inputs; fridge csv list, and the json recipe data.
+How you choose to implement this is up to you; you can write a console application which takes input file names as command line args, or as a web page which takes input through a form.

+The only rule is that it must run and return a valid result using the provided input data.

+Input/s:
+fridge.csv

+Format: item, amount, unit, use-by

+Where:

+ Item (string) = the name of the ingredient – e.g. egg)

+ Amount (int) = the amount

+ Unit (enum) = the unit of measure, values;

+o of (for individual items; eggs, bananas etc)

+o grams

+o ml (milliliters)

+o slices

+ Use-By (date) = the use by date of the ingredient (dd/mm/yy)

+e.g.

+bread,10,slices,25/12/2014

+cheese,10,slices,25/12/2014

+butter,250,grams,25/12/2014

+peanut butter,250,grams,2/12/2014

+mixed salad,500,grams,26/08/2014

+recipes json

+Array of recipes with format specified as below

+ name : String

+ ingredients[]

+o item : String

+o amount : int

+o unit : enum

+e.g.

+[
+  {
+   "name": "grilled cheese on toast",
+   "ingredients": [
+   ]
+   { "item":"bread", "amount":"2", "unit":"slices"},
+   { "item":"cheese", "amount":"2", "unit":"slices"}
+ }
+,
+{
+  "name": "salad sandwich",
+  "ingredients": [
+   ]
+   { "item":"bread", "amount":"2", "unit":"slices"},
+   { "item":"mixed salad", "amount":"200", "unit":"grams"}
+  }
+]

+Notes:

+ An ingredient that is past its use-by date cannot be used for cooking.

+ If more than one recipe is found, then preference should be given to the

+recipe with the closest use-by item

+ If no recipe is found, the program should return “Order Takeout”

+ Program should be all-inclusive and a run script included

+Using the sample input above, the program should return "salad sandwich".

+How to run:

  - For Mac users, double-click the "run.command" file.
  - For Windows users, double-click the "run.bat" file.